Nahrin Aziz, M.Ed.

-Nahrin is the full time ECE faculty member at Northwest Indian College.
-She began her teaching career as a Teach for America corps member in New Orleans, LA and has taught for NWIC as an adjunct ECE faculty member since 2009.
-Nahrin has been an excellent addition to NWIC’s faculty, providing students with high levels of support coupled with high expectations, in an effort to help them achieve their educational and professional goals.
+Nahrin is the Early Childhood Education Program Lead at Northwest Indian College.
+She began her teaching career as a Teach for America corps member in New Orleans, LA and has taught for NWIC since 2009.
+Nahrin's educational philosophy is grounded in providing students with high levels of support coupled with high expectations, in an effort to help them achieve their educational and professional goals.

 Adjunct Early Childhood Education Faculty